Llanfynydd: Worship

 Parish registers exist from 1692.
 The parish also has several chapels.

 Education

 D. Jones, a local clergyman, established a day school in Llanfynydd in 1738, for 20 children.

-The number of pupils at the school had fallen to 11 by September 2013, with a deficit of £50,000, and Carmarthenshire Council warned that the school would close if numbers fell below 10.
+The number of pupils at the school had fallen to 11 by September 2013, with a deficit of £50,000, and Carmarthenshire County Council warned that the school would close if numbers fell below 10.

-However, in December 2014 the BBC reported that the school, though it had no pupils, could not be closed until Carmarthenshire County Council had held a consultation and a vote on the issue.
+However, in December 2014 the BBC reported that though the school had no pupils, it could not be closed until the county council had held a consultation and a vote on the issue.